 So, here we are.
-Linda Shanko, the GallusMag of GenderTrender: a portrait of a woman who apparently believes “the thesis that ‘evil’ is a by-product of nature’s strategies for creation and that it is woven into our most basic biological fabric,” embraces “evil” and the demonic in her artwork, chose a pen name that’s connected to a violent woman in New York City’s history, and posted a photo of herself pointing a riffle at a camera.
-And add to that that she’s also a hypocrite who accuses trans women (“transwomen are men” in her mind) of fetishizing women with their transitions, while at the same time she’s sexually fetishized and objectivized women in her own artwork.
+Linda Shanko, the GallusMag of GenderTrender: a portrait of a woman who apparently believes “the thesis that ‘evil’ is a by-product of nature’s strategies for creation and that it is woven into our most basic biological fabric,” embraces “evil” and the demonic in her artwork, chose a pen name that’s connected to a violent woman in New York City’s history, and posted a photo of herself pointing a rifle at a camera.
+And add to that that she’s also a hypocrite who accuses trans women (“transwomen are men” in her mind) of fetishizing women with their transitions, while at the same time she’s sexually fetishized and objectified women in her own artwork.

-One certainly can’t deny that the human portrait of Linda Shanko is an interesting one in both a fictional and real world sense.
+One certainly can’t deny that the human portrait of Linda Shanko is an interesting one in both a fictional and real-world sense.
 She certainly looks at us all down the barrel of a gun.

 Shanko has in recent years lived in New Jersey and Vermont.
 If you believe you’ve been cyberharassed or cyberbullied by GallusMag, or believe you know somebody who has been, the cyberharassment law for New Jersey is here, and the cyberharassment law for Vermont is here.